thorn-lab/coronavirus_structural_task_force/pdb/protein_e/SARS-CoV/2mm4/README.md

-# Base folder 2mm4
+# PDB 2mm4

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: protein e

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+This NMR structure is a monomer of the SARS-CoV envelope protein (E).
+It completely covers the transmembrane domain and the C- and N-terminus partly.
+The structure is involved in membrane curvature, membrane scission, and viral assembly.

+## Basefolder

-2mm4.pdb and 2mm4.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2mm4.pdb and 2mm4.cif - the coordinates of the threedimensional molecular model